 - hypothermia (a low core body temperature)

-In severe cases there may be seizures and septic shock, a condition in which the body is overwhelmed by an infection and the blood pressure falls to a dangerously low level.
-Kittens can develop distemper so rapidly that a kitten may die before the owner is even certain that it’s sick.
+In severe cases, the cat may experience seizures and septic shock, a condition in which the body is overwhelmed by an infection and the blood pressure falls to a dangerously low level.
+Kittens can develop distemper so rapidly that a they may die before the owner is even certain that it’s sick.

 It's vital that cats with any of the above symptoms see a vet as soon as a possible for a diagnosis and treatment.
 Time is of the essence when treating feline distemper.